Getting a Library Card

 Overdue notices will be sent 14 days after an item is past due as a courtesy by U.S. mail or by e-mail for borrowers who have elected to receive e-mail notifications.

-Failure to receive notices does not waive a patron’s responsibility to return items on time and pay any fines and fees incurred.
+Failure to receive notices does not waive a patron’s responsibility to return items on time and pay any fees incurred.

 After 30 days past due, a bill notice is sent to the address on file listing the replacement cost and processing fee.
 This notice is sent by U.S. mail.